LiaoxyuCM/FidoWorld/README.md

 v0.2.1.2 Delete error catcher

-v0.2.1.1 <del>Add error catcher: When FidoWorld catched error, it will show error</del>
+v0.2.1.1 ~~Add error catcher: When FidoWorld catched error, it will show error~~

 v0.2.1 Add more dark styles *(Excerpt from commit message)*